 New magnetic resonance hardware and software imaging (MRI) technologies aimed at acquiring high-resolution images of the brain are helping doctors better understand physiology, function and structure.

-“The brain has always been a hard thing to study,” said Jeff Immelt, Chairman and CEO of GE, noting that the diagnosis of concussions tends to be more subjective than objective.
+“The brain has always been a hard thing to study,” said Jeff Immelt, former Chairman and CEO of GE, noting that the diagnosis of concussions tends to be more subjective than objective.

 “Recently, we’ve collaborated with the NFL to really advance the science,” Immelt said.
 “We have scanners like never before.”

 “When you can diagnose it better, when you can image it better, certainly you can treat concussions better,” he said, “but the end game is to be able to prevent them in the future.”

 The GE/NFL Head Health Initiative has fostered the development of several novel magnetic resonance hardware and software imaging technologies aimed at acquiring high resolution images of the brain to better understand physiology, function and structure.

 One innovation, a new MRI brain coil, fits around a patient’s head.
 Forty-eight antennas incorporated into the brain coil produce brain images faster, with higher resolution and increased clarity.